Anggara-Group/Learning-and-tutorials/Image_load/README.md

 3. **Check results**
-   - Results will be saved in `results/current_experiment/`
+   - Results will be saved in your desired destination
    - Each cluster gets its own folder with visualizations

 ### Output Structure